 If you’re surpassing the recommend rate of gain for 2+ weeks, you’re likely adding unwanted excess fat.

 → Decrease calories by 5% (pulling from carbs).
 Repeat this weekly until your rate of gain falls back in the recommended range.

 And that's how to set your macros for any goal.

 As your next step, I highly recommend you check out How To Plan A Year Of Training & Nutrition For Physique Development.
-This is an all inclusive guide to creating a synergistic training & nutrition strategy to propel you towards your best physique ever by the end of 2021.
+This is an all inclusive guide to creating a synergistic training & nutrition strategy to propel you towards your best physique ever by the end of the year.

-On the other hand, if you're ready to stop collecting information and start transforming your body, click here now to apply for online coaching with our team.
+Now, if you're ready to stop collecting information and start transforming your body with an individualized plan and the accountability of a 1:1 coach, click here now to apply for online coaching with our team.

-We apply proven, science-backed nutrition & training methods through individualized coaching to help you get the body you want, and teach you on how to keep it for a lifetime.
+We apply proven, science-backed nutrition & training methods through individualized coaching to help you get the body you want, and teach you on how to keep it for a lifetime (without us).